leungvb/FeatureRequest/README.md

 Docker-compose was used for the deployment of this application, which runs the web application & gunicorn in one container and nginx in the other container.
 The Docker-compose file downloads an image from the remote Dockerhub, which was built with the local Dockerfile.

+## Deployment

+An image was created from the Dockerfile and then pushed up to a public repository on the Dockerhub.
+Although this may be more resource intensive, updates to the production server are done easily as the docker-compose file only has to download the newly tagged image.
+Nginx serves up the static files, and nginx configurations are volume mounted into the nginx container and allow communication to the web container which hosts the flask application.
+Since the application was deployed to an IP address instead of an actual domain, a wildcard (_) was used in the nginx.conf files.
+The only main difference between the production and development configurations are that the environment variables for the SECRET_KEY (which is needed to enable CSRF protection) are hard-coded in development, and in production are hard-coded in the docker-compose.yml.

 ## Tests

 To run the test suite: